Contributor post by Lisa Congdon

 the notion that surely other people collected this sort of stuff.
 I

-The Retro Kid,
+called it The Retro Kid,

 and sure enough, I met other artists and collectors who shared my same